-We talked this week with admissions representatives from all 9 UC Campuses – here are some crystal clear tips they shared with us!
+We talked with admissions representatives from all 9 UC Campuses – here are some crystal clear tips they shared with us!

 Great Applications Take Time: Don’t rush them.